OpsHubProduct/OIM-Documentation/docs/connectors/monday.md

 If the user wants to specify conditions for synchronizing an item from Monday.com as source system to the other system, the criteria must be configured.

-Navigate to [Criteria Configuration](crtieria) section on [Integration Configuration](../integrate/integration-configuration.md) for details.
+Navigate to [Criteria Configuration](../integrate/integration-configuration.md/#criteria-configuration) for details.

 - Set the Criteria Query as per Monday.com’s **Native JSON query format**.
 - Refer to [Monday API Reference](https://developer.monday.com/api-reference/reference/items-page#filtering-items-by-name) for more details on query format.